WATCH: Caitlin Clark responds to news she did not make U.S. Olympic team | WND | by Around the Web

 This is just heartbreaking.

-Clueless Reporter Chloe Peterson: Caitlin, what was your reaction when you saw the USA team may not be on the roster from out?
+Clueless Reporter Chloe Peterson: Caitlin, what was your reaction when you saw the USA team yesterday, the roster come out?

 Caitlin Clark: I think I'm excited for the girls that are on the team.
 I know it's the most competitive team in the world, and I know it could have gone either way.
 Me being on the team, me not being on the team.
 I'm excited for them.
-I'm going to be reading them on to win gold.
+I'm going to be rooting them on to win gold.
 I was a kid that grew up watching the Olympics.
 So it'll be fun to watch them.

-Chloe Peterson: What was your level of disappointment not hearing your on the roster.
+Chloe Peterson: What was your level of disappointment not hearing your name on the roster.

 Caitlin Clark: Honestly, no disappointment.
 I think it just gives you something to work for.
 That's a dream.
 Hopefully, one day I can be there.
 I think it's just a little more motivation.
 You remember that.
 And hopefully in four years, when four years comes back around, I can be there.